All planning checklists

 Delegate specific research or booking tasks

-One person could focus on punting logistics, another on King's College Chapel tickets, and another on restaurant reservations.
+One person on punting, one on King's College Chapel tickets, one on restaurant reservations.

 Moderate·Medium impact